wallyhealth/policies/source/sections/07-systems_access_policy.md

 1. Wally production systems are not accessible directly over wireless channels.
 2. Wireless access is disabled on all production systems.
 3. When accessing production systems via remote wireless connections, the same system access policies and procedures apply to wireless as all other connections, including wired.
-4. Wireless networks managed within Wally non-production facilities (offices, etc.) are secured with the following configurations:
+4. All data in transit over wireless networks managed within Wally non-production facilities (offices, etc.) is encrypted.
-   * All data in transit over wireless is encrypted;
-   * Passwords are rotated on a regular basis, presently quarterly.
-This process is managed by the Security Officer.

 ## 7.10 Employee Termination Procedures